Brown Butter Chocolate Chip Cookies

 If you like this Brown Butter Chocolate Chip Cookies, try these recipes:

-- The BEST Oatmeal Chocolate Chip Cookies – Salt & Baker
+- The BEST Oatmeal Chocolate Chip Cookies – legit the best.

 If you make this recipe or any other recipe on the blog please come back and leave a review.
 If you take a picture of your food creations tag #saltandbaker and share it on social media so that I can see what you made!